Avon Ladies see need for complete company makeover

 For all of Avon's problems, reps still say they have a deep attachment to the company and what it has meant to women.

 Jung also has her fans.
-One of the few women CEOs among the Fortune 500 group of companies, she sits on the boards of Apple Inc and General Electric Co.
+One of the few women CEOs among the Fortune 500 group of companies, she sits on the boards of Apple Inc (AAPL.O) and General Electric Co (GE.N).

 Letha Bissonnet, 66, of Pasadena, Texas, said she wholeheartedly supported Jung and the company.
 "I've been doing Avon for 25 years," said Bissonnet, who oversees 500 reps.
 "I am my own CEO."
 She says she makes "a big six-figure income."